Accessible Chilterns

 5. Education and Awareness – Promote awareness of accessibility and inclusion in the Chilterns, working with communities and local businesses.

 We are committed to improving access in the Chilterns AONB.
-For more information on the work we are doing, take a look at our Equality, Diversity and Inclusion Ambition Statement.
+For more information on the work we are doing, take a look at our Diversity, Equity and Inclusion Ambition Statement.

 Defra Access for All Funding